 Prerequisites and Readiness

-Before starting a data science program, it’s helpful to refresh key skills to ensure a smooth transition into the coursework.
+Before starting an AI and data science program, it’s helpful to refresh key skills to ensure a smooth transition into the coursework.

 Mathematics and Statistics: A solid grasp of high school math is important.
 Review algebra, functions, and graphing, and revisit probability and descriptive statistics since these foundations lead directly into inferential statistics and machine learning later in the program.